Ancient Lipki Mansions

 - “Gingerbread house” or “Pink house”

 The first owner of the “Gingerbread House” was Baron Ikskyul von Gildenband.
-Do not be mistaken that the baron was a certain German nobleman.
+Do not be misled that the baron was a certain German nobleman.
 His name was Vladimir, and he was a native Kievan, an officer of the Pechersk fortress from the well-known Russified dynasty of Germany.
 He decided to build a rental house looking like an awesome mansion – a relatively small, luxury, with expensive apartments.
 One of the apartments in such rental mansions was usually occupied by the owner.
-The famous Kiev architect Nikolai Vishnevsky created this Gothic palace with lancet arches, turrets, spiers, balconies, and stunning medieval doors.
+The famous Kiev architect Nikolai Vishnevsky created this Gothic palace with lancet arches, turrets, spires, balconies, and stunning medieval doors.
 The Baron’s family owned another homestead in Kiev, where nowadays is located the building of the Embassy of the Federal Republic of Germany in Ukraine.